lizardoluis/ast_postgis/README.md

 USAGE
 =====

-In this section are explained how this extension can be used on a OMT-G based spatial database.
+Here is explained how this extension works.

 Domains
 -------